depado/articles/pages/qor-admin-tips-and-tricks.md

 }
 ```

+The `DisplayName()` method will be used by QOR to display the user's name in the
+admin interface, or its email address if the `FirstName` and `LastName` fields
-That's right let's just use bcrypt.
-Now we need to create that table and add our
+are not filled.
+And we'll use `bcrypt` to hash our passwords.
+Now we need to
-first user.
+create that table and add our first user.

 ## Migration